sveltejs/vite-plugin-svelte/docs/config.md

 ### Config file resolving

-Besides inline options, `vite-plugin-svelte` will also automatically resolve options from a Svelte config file if one exists.
+Besides inline options in Vite config, `vite-plugin-svelte` will also automatically resolve options from a Svelte config file if one exists.
 The default search paths are:

 - `svelte.config.js`
 - `svelte.config.mjs`